 This perennial shrub grows up to 1,5m and is evergreen, frost hardy and fast growing.
 It produces attractive, bright, sunny, yellow flowers with deep-red to blackish centres.
 This decorative, nicely rounded, soft, bushy shrub has large velvet or hairy leaves.
 The flowers close early in the afternoon and do not re-open.
 The flowering time is in summer and its flowers for a reasonable length of time.
 They lure insect pollinators which in turn attract birds.
 During a famine the flowers are cooked as a pot verb.
 The root is used to treat small children who have a bloated stomach.
 Hawk moths, Snow white moth, Spiny bollworm moth and the Orange cotton moth all lay their eggs on this plant.
-The name is derived from the Greek hibiskos the name for a 'marsh-mallow' and ibis= a stork that fed on some mallow species.
+The mystical idea is that it’s a love potion so dried petals are put into love incense and it is used in wedding ceremonies.
+The name is derived from the Greek hibiskos the name for a ‘marsh-mallow’ and ibis= a stork that fed on some mallow species.